iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Challenges in Monitoring Shaker Machines

+Monitoring vibrating equipment in waste management plants presents it's own
+challenges:

-Monitoring vibrating equipment in waste management plants is not straightforward for the following reasons.
-The facilities are large, and traditional monitoring systems are often not in place.
-Installing cabling across the site is not only expensive but also impractical, because the machines most prone to breakage experience large vibrations during operation.
+- **Facility Size:** These plants are large, and infrastructure for monitoring systems is often not in place.
+Installing cabling across the site is not only hindering expensive but also impractical, particularly for machines that experience significant vibrations during operation.

-A good example is vibratory feeders, which play a role in spreading the material before optical sorting.
-These machines face several challenges:
+One example is vibratory feeders, which spread household waste material before it undergoes optical sorting.
+In the optical sorter, spectral cameras detect different materials, and pressurized air is then used to separate individual pieces of waste into different output flows.
+These vibratory feeders, which ensure the even distribution of material, face several challenges:

-- **Large Displacements:** Vibratory feeders experience displacements of up to 10 cm, making wired sensors vulnerable to wear and failure both in the connector and in the wire itself.
+- **Large Displacements:** Vibratory feeders experience displacements of up to 10 cm, making not only themselves prone to considerable wear but also make wired sensors susceptible to both connector and cable failure.

-- **Regular Maintenance:** When parts of the machine are disassembled for maintainance, any sensor installation would be part of the handling.
-However, we want the sensors to be as non-intrusive as possible while maintaining a consistent location and orientation.
-This makes the machine learning algorithms more sensitive as discussed later.
+- **Regular Maintenance:** Parts of these machine are frequently disassembled for maintenance.
+It is preferred that any sensors should be as non-intrusive as possible while also maintaining consistent location and orientation.
+This stability improves the accuracy of the machine learning algorithms, as discussed later in this post.

-Due to these challenges, the customer has opted for wireless sensors.
-However, these sensors are installed 40 cm away from the ideal location, on the machine frame instead of the motor/drive train.
-While this evidently reduces sensitivity for high-frequency bearing faults, this ensures consistent operation of the sensors over a long period.
+Due to these challenges, the customer opted for wireless sensors.
+In addition, the sensors were installed 40 cm away from the ideal location, on the machine frame instead of the motor and drive train.
+While this placement severely reduces sensitivity to high-frequency bearing faults, it ensures that the sensors generate consistant data over a long period, as they are excluded from any part exchanges during repairs.

-Other factors also must be taken into account:
+Other factors that need to be considered include:

-- **Signal Propagation:** Due to the placement of the sensor, there are multiple material boundaries which would attenuate/reflect high-frequency signals.
-For this reason, measurements of >10KHz up to the ultrasonic spectrum would not only be costly but also provide very marginal advantages.
+- **Signal Propagation:** The sensor's placement introduces multiple material boundaries, which attenuate and reflect high-frequency signals.
+This makes measurements above 10 kHz, including ultrasonic frequencies, costly and of limited benefit.

-- **Unsuitability of RMS:** Due to the amount of processing noise, simple RMS sensors will see the fault signals simply be covered by the process noise itself.
+- **Unsuitability of RMS Sensors:** The amount of process noise means that simple RMS sensors would likely mask fault signals, making them ineffective for vibratory feeders, except for the most obvious (catastrophic) failure modes.

-For this reason, triaxial MEMS-based wireless vibration sensors are ideal:
+Given these conditions, triaxial MEMS-based wireless vibration sensors are an ideal choice:

-- **Frequency Response:** capture vibrations up to 1600 Hz in 3 axes, which allows to separate process noise from the fault detection, which increases the SNR and the sensitivity.
+- **Frequency Response:** These sensors capture vibrations up to 1600 Hz in three axes, allowing for better separation of process noise from fault detection, allowing to tune the signal-to-noise ratio and overall sensitivity.

 - **Robustness:** MEMS sensors are highly durable and well-suited for long-term use in harsh environments.
+Piezo accelerometers are not prone to material failures of the ceramic sensing elements and need careful handling to keep their calibrated sensitivity.

-- **Wireless:** With a range of 20 to 50 meters, these sensors eliminate the need for fragile and expensive cabling.
+- **Wireless Range:** With a range of 20 to 50 meters, wireless sensors eliminate the need for fragile and expensive cabling.
+Downside is the need for battery replacement every 20-50,000 spectral measurements.

-In the next chapters, we will discuss how the sensors data is processed and used to align unplanned downtime to the scheduled maintainance, effectively eliminating costly standstills.
+In the following chapters, we will discuss how the sensor data is post-processed and used to align otherwise unplanned downtime with scheduled maintenance tasks, effectively reducing standstills to virtually 0 excess downtime.

 ---